outworlder/imap-filter/README.md

 A Rust-based IMAP email organizer that uses rules and optional AI to automatically sort your emails into folders.

+This is an experiment to see how far I can push AI generated content.
+Everything has been created with prompts and minimal editing.

 ## Demo

 ![Terminal Demo](demo.svg)